jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 # 29Jan2020

 Time for colors!
 But first, time to clean up the code a bit first.
 Linter!
+Running `rustup update`, too, before installing `clippy`.
+I've used `clippy` before and look forward to revisiting it.
+Hah!
+Only a single piece of simple feedback!
+Go me!